Assessing Ecosystem Modeling

 climate change, commercially important species, Ecosystem models, fishery management, food webs, larval assessment, pollution/contaminant management

-This project is investigating the link between nutrients, food availability, and the survival of Atlantic bluefin tuna larvae, which can be used to improve stock assessments for this commercially and recreationally important species.
+This project investigated the link between nutrients, food availability, and the survival of Atlantic bluefin tuna larvae to improve stock assessments for this commercially and recreationally important species.

 Co-Production for Fishery Conservation